Painkiller: The Tropical Elixir That Mends the Soul

 I. Introduction: The Rum World's "Liquid Band-Aid" 🍍

 II.
-History: From Soaked Dollars to Trademark Battles 📜
+The Origin of the Painkiller cocktail: From Soaked Dollars to Trademark Battles 📜

 A Drenched Origin Story